mohitvirmani49/spam-email-classifier/README.md

-# spam-email-classifier
-Spam Email Classifier using Naive-Bayes Algorithm from Scratch
+Spam Email Classifier using Naive-Bayes algorithm from scratch to classify an email as a spam or not based on the email body.